-In most of the simulations presented here, we perform direct numerical simulations

-(DNS).
-In those cases, $\zeta{\rm shock} = 0$.
+In most of the simulations presented here, we perform direct numerical simulations (DNSs) in the sense that we solve the equations as stated.
+In those cases, $\zeta{shock} = 0$.
 However, to save resources, especially in astrophysics, one often uses a shock-capturing viscosity (von Neumann & Richtmyer 1950).
 This broadens the shocks and allows one to resolve them on a coarser mesh.
 To assess the effect of such an artificial treatment on the particle clustering, in some cases we compare the results from the DNS with runs where a coarser mesh is used together with a shock-capturing viscosity.
-We adopt the shock capturing viscosity of von Neumann & Richtmyer (1950), which corresponds to a bulk viscosity with
+We adopt the shock-capturing viscosity of von Neumann & Richtmyer (1950), which corresponds to a bulk viscosity with

-$$\zeta{\text{shock}} = C{\text{shock}} \delta x^2 \langle -\nabla \cdot \boldsymbol{u} \rangle+. \tag{2.4}$$
+$$\zeta{shock} = C{shock} \delta x^2 \langle -\nabla \cdot u \rangle+. \tag{2.4}$$

-Here, $\langle ... \rangle+$ denotes a running five point average over all positive arguments, corresponding to a compression; see Caunt & Korpi (2001) and Haugen et al. (2004) for a detailed description.
+Here, $\langle \cdots \rangle+$ denotes a running five point average over all positive arguments, corresponding to a compression; see Caunt & Korpi (2001) and Haugen, Brandenburg & Mee (2004) for a detailed description.
 In contrast to the DNS, we refer to those simulations as large eddy simulations (LES).